chaconnewu/awesome-augmented/original_awesomes/vim-galore.md

 which uses [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) to mount a remote filesystem into your local filesystem.

-#### Managing plugins
+## Managing plugins

 [Pathogen](https://github.com/tpope/vim-pathogen) was the first popular tool for managing plugins.
 Actually it just adjusts the _runtimepath_ (`:h 'rtp'`) to include all the things put under a certain directory.
 You have to clone the repositories of the plugins there yourself.

-Real plugin managers expose commands that help you installing and updating plugins from within Vim.
+Real plugin managers expose commands that help you to install and update plugins from within Vim.
 Hereinafter is a list of commonly used plugin managers in alphabetic sequence:

 - [neobundle](https://github.com/Shougo/neobundle.vim)
 - [plug](https://github.com/junegunn/vim-plug)